 This phase lasts for a while depending on whether a true pregnancy results or a fake one, or pseudopregnancy.
 For pseudopregnancies, diestrus may last 40-45 days and for true pregnancies, diestrus lasts 63-65 days.

 Stage 4: Interestrus

-If pregnancy does not occur during diestrus, your cat will go into interestrus.
+If some form of pregnancy does not occur during diestrus, your cat will go into interestrus.
 This is the stage where her hormone level will drop and she will have no signs of heat.
-The interestrus stage lasts anywhere from 2 days to 3 weeks.
+The interestrus stage lasts 8-9 days.
 Then your cat will go into heat again.
 These stages continue throughout the breeding season or until your feline becomes pregnant during diestrus.